shivasinghal2000/PingCLI/README.md

 * `request number`: An integer that simply increments and keeps a track of the number of requests sent
 * `RTT time`: This represents the **round trip time**, which is the time it takes for the request to be sent and proper acknowledgement reception.
 * `packet loss`: This is shown as a percentage, and represents the number of packets lost in the communication.

+## Program Termination
+This application is designed to send ICMP "echo requests" in an **infinite** loop.
+This means that termination requires the user to send the *SIGINT* signal (ctrl + c) to the program to stop sending requests.

 ## Miscellaneous
 ### Extra Credit